bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 ### Problems that aren't

-The code above does have some problems that will show themselves as an application built like this grows.
-These are not problems for the program presented but it's important to mention potential pitfalls of this approach.
+The programming pattern used in this widget does have some potential problems that will show themselves as an application built like this grows.
+These are not problems for the program as presented but it's important to mention some of looming gotchas.

 **Asynchronous Event Handlers**